tombensve/MarkdownDoc/Docs/MarkdownDoc.md

 ### Version history

+#### 1.2.7

+Added settings for specifying top, bottom, left, and right margins in editor.
+Please note that I've been a bit lazy here.
+The sizes are in pixels, not characters/lines!

 #### 1.2.6

 Added the new _.mddoc_ format, which makes command line useage easier, but it is also supported by the maven plugin and the library has a utility that completely handles this format.